raffecat/LittleMUS/README.md

 void musplay_volume (int volume);
 ```

-Set the player volume (0-127, 100 = _full volume_)
+Set the player volume (0-127, 100 = full volume [>100 boosts])

 This is combined into the hardware attenuation levels written to the
 adlib registers in the OPL emulator.

-In other words, the generated samples will come out more loud or quiet.

-If volume is greater than 100, it will _boost_ the volume above the
+Note: I don't recommend using this, as it [seems to] affect the "tone"
-arranged level of the music, within the headroom available.
+of some instruments and/or the relative level of the notes played
+(maybe only when volume > 100?)

+Instead I recommend leaving this at the default (100) and using your own
+or the OS's mixer to change volume.

 ### _musplay_start_